 Gifts to the Acorn Foundation become part of a permanent endowment, which means they will benefit our community forever.
 We invest our donors’ gifts so they continue to grow over time and maximise the resources available to Acorn to address community needs.

-For endowed funds, our investment objective is to preserve the original capital value of a gift and grow our assets as much as market conditions allow, so we can:
+For endowed funds, our primary investment objective is to preserve the original capital value of a gift and grow our assets as much as market conditions allow, so we can:

 - Invest in programs that address community needs now; and

 - Ensure there will be resources available to address community needs in the future.

 Donations to the Acorn Foundation are pooled and invested in perpetuity but each donor fund is tracked and recorded individually.
 The investment returns are used to make distributions to local community organisations each year, in accordance with each donors' wishes.